meduryllc/reach-blog-tutorial/tut-2/README.md

 13 }

 ```

-Line 12 declares the method `seeMessage` which accepts the following data as parameters: 140 character post, author of the post, and name of the stream being posted to.
-This data is sent to the [frontend](https://docs.reach.sh/ref-model.html#%28tech._frontend%29) for the subscribers to view the post.
+Line 12 declares the method `seeMessage` which accepts the following parameters: 1) 140 character post, 2) author of the post, and 3) name of the stream being posted to.
+This data is sent to the [frontend](https://docs.reach.sh/ref-model.html#%28tech._frontend%29) when subscribers try to view a post.

 ```
 16 export const main = Reach.App(